 Scope and Applicability

 This policy applies to all employees, students, and visitors to the College.
-Also see policy 2-28 Student Policy on Sexual Violence, Sexual Misconduct, Relationship Violence, Domestic Violence, and Stalking.
+Also see Policy 2-28 Student Policy on Sexual Violence, including sexual misconduct, relationship violence, domestic violence, and stalking.

 A. Santa Fe Community College prohibits all acts of violence, including Sexual Violence and Sexual Misconduct.
 The College is committed to providing intervention and awareness programs for the safety and benefit of its students and employees available through the Vice President of Student Success/Title IX Coordinator’s office and the Office of Human Resources.

 B. All violence, including verbal or physical threats, coercion, intimidation and physical assault or abuse, is prohibited.
 All threats and threatening behavior shall be taken very seriously and investigated promptly.